datahub-project/datahub/metadata-ingestion/source_docs/tableau.md

 ```

 ### Lineage
-Lineages are emitted as received from Tableau's metadata API
+Lineage is emitted as received from Tableau's metadata API for
 - Sheets contained in Dashboard
 - Embedded or Published datasources upstream to Sheet
 - Published datasources upstream to Embedded datasource